Law Offices of Trang Do logo

 • Free consultations available in English, Spanish, and Vietnamese—important for multilingual populations

-• Team-based case review approach ensures multiple attorneys' expertise applies to each case
+• Team-based case review approach ensures multiple attorneys' experience context applies to each case

 • Dual-practice model allows clients needing both bankruptcy and personal injury help to use one firm